 There are, of course, a number of other chord types used here and there, such as suspended and extended chords.
 These can come in handy, too, especially for genres like jazz and certain brands of R&B/hip-hop.
 You won’t, however, hear them nearly as often as major, minor, 7th, or even diminished/augmented chords.

 Learning about chords is just another way to expand your songwriting and production toolkit.
 You don’t have to know the names of every note you’re playing or laying out, but understanding the relationships between those notes and how they sound as a result is empowering and invaluable.
-As you continue to discover more about chord types and their applications, you’ll be surprised at how much you can do with just a couple of chords.
+One of the best ways of developing this relationship is by learning the piano and as you continue to discover more about chord types and their applications, you’ll be surprised at how much you can do with just a couple of chords.
 And, as always, don’t be afraid to experiment and mess around with unlikely note combinations!
 You just might find an uncommon chord that suits your song.